Borough of Princeton, New Jersey: Census 2000

+Climate

+According to the Köppen climate classification system, the Borough of Princeton has a Hot-summer Humid continental climate (Dfa).

+Ecology

+According to the A. W. Kuchler U.S. potential natural vegetation types, the Borough of Princeton would have a dominant vegetation type of Appalachian Oak (104) with a dominant vegetation form of Eastern Hardwood Forest (25).

 Government

 Local government

-The Borough of Princeton was governed under the Borough form of New Jersey municipal government.
-The government consisted of a Mayor and a Borough Council comprising six council members, with all positions elected at large.
-A Mayor was elected directly by the voters to a four-year term of office.
-The Borough Council consisted of six members elected to serve three-year terms on a staggered basis, with two seats coming up for election each year.
+The Borough of Princeton was governed under the borough form of New Jersey municipal government.
+The government consisted of a mayor and a borough council comprising six council members, with all positions elected at large.
+A mayor was elected directly by the voters to a four-year term of office.
+The borough council consisted of six members elected to serve three-year terms on a staggered basis, with two seats coming up for election each year.

-The Mayor served as the borough's Chief Executive Officer and nominated appointees to various boards and commissions subject to approval of the Borough Council.
-The Mayor presided at the Borough Council meetings and voted in the case of a tie or a few other specific cases.
+The mayor served as the borough's chief executive officer and nominated appointees to various boards and commissions subject to approval of the borough council.
+The mayor presided at the borough council meetings and voted in the case of a tie or a few other specific cases.

-The Borough Council had administrative powers and was the policy-making body of the Borough.
+The borough council had administrative powers and was the policy-making body of the borough.
 The council had six members; two were elected each year and they served three-year terms.
-The Council approved appointments made by the Mayor.
+The council approved appointments made by the mayor.
 Council Members served on various boards and committees and acted as liaison's to certain Departments, Committees or Boards.

-The Mayor of the Borough of Princeton, New Jersey was Yina Moore (D, term ended on December 31, 2012).
-Members of the Borough Council were Jo Butler (D, 2012), Jenny Crumiller (D, 2012), Heather Howard (D, 2012), Roger Martindell (D, 2012), Barbara Trelstad (D, 2012) and Kevin Wilkes (D, 2012).
+The mayor of the Borough of Princeton, New Jersey, was Yina Moore (D, term ended on December 31, 2012).
+Members of the borough council were Jo Butler (D, 2012), Jenny Crumiller (D, 2012), Heather Howard (D, 2012), Roger Martindell (D, 2012), Barbara Trelstad (D, 2012) and Kevin Wilkes (D, 2012).